What Does it Take to Be a Social Sciences Professor?

 Job Description: All postsecondary social sciences teachers not listed separately.

 - Liberal Arts Teacher

 - Military Science Teacher

-Is There Going to be Demand for Social Sciences Professors?
+Is There Job Demand for Social Sciences Professors?

 There were about 15,300 jobs for Social Sciences Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Social Sciences Professor by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+There will be an estimated 1,300 positions for Social Sciences Professor per year.

 The states with the most job growth for Social Sciences Professor are Utah, Idaho, and Colorado.
 Watch out if you plan on working in North Dakota, Minnesota, or Maine.
 These states have the worst job growth for this type of profession.

 How Much Does a Social Sciences Professor Make?